sebsheep/react-the-safe-way/07-context/README.md

 the time needed to find and fix a bug due to missing context (which can be stressful, uncomfortable and hard).

-More generally speaking, I recommend to evaluate any technical solution based on the ability of the type checker to catch mistakes:
+More generally speaking, I recommend to evaluate any technical solution considering:

-- If the type checker can catch mistakes and errors, so go on, you can use this solutions with your eye closed if you like it.
-Compiler will help you if you mess up.
-- Otherwise: does the few keystrokes we save when writing the code worths the bugs that can arise from a misusage of the solution, compared to a maybe more verbose but typed solution?
+- do I gain "purity"?
+- is the type checker able to warn me if I forgot to do something/do something wrong?

+If the answer is "YES" fot both questions, go on the eyes closed: it often means you'll can easily and safely refactor your code if you change you mind.
+Otherwise...
+Be really cautious by adopting this solution.

 ## What did we learn